Teradata/developer-resources/docs/glossary.md

 ## A

-<a id="glo-manager"></a>
+<a id="glo-aiu-manager"></a>
 ### AI Unlimited manager

 The manager is the AI Unlimited component that orchestrates the deployment of the AI/ML [engine](#glo-engine) on your [cloud service provider](#glo-csp).
 It also provides a web-based user interface from which the AI Unlimited admin sets up AI Unlimited after installing it, and changes settings later as needed.
-From the manager, all users get their API key for connecting to the engine from a Jupyter notebook.
+From the manager, all users get their API key.

 <a id="glo-api-key"></a>
 ### API key

-Your Application Programming Interface (API) key enables you to connect your Jupyter notebook to the engine.
-The first thing you do in a Jupyter notebook, before you create or access a project, is configure a connection to the engine using your API key.
+Your Application Programming Interface (API) key enables you to connect your Jupyter notebook to the manager.
+This is the first thing you do in a new Jupyter notebook before you create or access a project.

 <a id="glo-alb"></a>
 ### application load balancer